AuroreBetranhandy/Pipeline/README.md

 Normally self-descriptive, but will add later stuff

-Launch by using : python3.12 Main.py
+Launch by using : python3 Main.py

-## WIP

--Add neutrinos

--test on another cluster than dev one

 ## Contribution